 The researchers continued: “Together, these findings lend credence to the notion that manipulating microbial composition could be used as an effective strategy to prevent or alleviate cancer susceptibility.
 In the future, it is our hope that the use of probiotics would be a potential chemopreventive for normal humans, while the same type of microbiota would decrease tumour incidence in cancer susceptible populations.”

-Probiotics to treat and prevent disease
+Probiotics prevent disease

 This research indicates that in the future it might be possible to use probiotics more effectively to prevent cancer and other serious diseases.
 How?
 A doctor can analyse the bacteria residing in a person’s gut and determine which specific bacteria strains are needed.
 After this is determined, it’s a fairly easy task to add the probiotic gut bacteria that are involved in reducing this individual’s risk of developing cancer.
 How can specific probiotic strains be added?
 There are serveral ways.